Applied Ecology Calendar

 Eat, Prey, Run: A Neanderthal Cook-A-Long

 Join Rob Dunn, Rebecca Wragg Sykes, and food writer, food stylist and cookery teacher Anna Burges-Lumsden.
 Anna will walk listeners through a Neanderthal inspired meal.
 As she does, Wragg Sykes and Dunn will highlight additional details about what we do and don’t about how Neanderthals prepared and enjoyed their meals.
-Anna’s recipes have been chosen so that they can be made at home:
+Anna’s meals have been chosen so that they can be made at home, click on the hyperlinked titles to download the recipes:

 Cold/air dried meats such as wild boar salami, lardo, wild venison carpaccio and air dried duck